How to Stain a Wooden Deck

 - *pressure washer for old decks

-Step 1: Sweep Surface
+Step 1: Sweep the Surface

 In order to successfully stain a deck, the surface must be completely dry and clear of debris.
 Working on a sunny day with no forecast for rain, start by sweeping deck with broom.
 TIP: New decks simply need sweeping prior to staining.
 Old, weathered decks require pressure washing.
+Just use caution, as a too intense pressure wash spray can damage deck wood.
+Use the lowest possible pressure setting when washing your deck.

 Step 2: Creating a Plan